-Projectors offer many benefits that can’t be matched by digital displays.
-The advantages projectors provide to education enviornments include:
+Projectors offer many benefits that can’t be matched by digital displays, however.
+The advantages projectors provide to education environments include:

 Network-ready projection solutions save schools time and money.
 That’s why they’re used by many school districts and higher ed campuses.
 Network projectors connect to a local area network (LAN).
 The connection can be wired or wireless.
 Networked education projectors can be installed across any size school, district or campus, then remotely operated and monitored.
 This reduces the time and cost burden of managing multiple projectors across multiple locations.
-The result is improved overall projector TCO.
-Plus greater projector availability to support learning objectives.
+The result is improved overall projector total cost of ownership (TCO) plus greater projector availability to support learning objectives.